 Proposals should clearly describe research objectives and significance, with alignment between research design/method and research questions and goals.
 Proposals should also demonstrate knowledge of the research subject and relevant literature, and address the feasibility of proposed research activities, including a time frame for project completion.
 Applicants should also discuss the likely relevance of the proposed research to existing knowledge on peacebuilding practice and policy.
 We strongly encourage the inclusion of a brief, but realistic budget outline (keeping within the allotted amount for the grant), to fit appropriately within a six-month project and the page limit required.

-All applicants must be African citizens currently residing in an African country and either an academic or a policy analyst or practitioner.
+All applicants must be African citizens currently residing in an African country.

-Policy analysts and practitioner applicants must be based in Africa at a regional or subregional institution, a government agency, or a nongovernmental, media, or civil society organization and have at least a master’s degree obtained before January 2011, with at least five years of proven research and work experience in peacebuilding-related activities on the continent.
+Policy analysts and practitioner applicants must be based in Africa at a regional or subregional institution, a government agency, or a nongovernmental, media, or civil society organization and have at least a Master’s degree obtained before January 2012, with at least five years of proven research and work experience in peacebuilding-related activities on the continent.